CloudLabs-Samples/EduLabs/AWS/Fortinet/lab.md

 * **04 - Configure FortiGate for Web Traffic**
 * **05 - Access the Webserver**

-## Overview

-In this task, you will deploy Fortinet FortiGate Next-Generation Firewall and a Apache web server.

 ## 01: Login to AWS console
+   In this task, you will login to the AWS Console

 1. In a browser, open a new tab and sign in to the **AWS Console** using the sign-in link provided in the **Environment details** tab